-Further testing by a urologist likely includes a standard digital rectal exam (DRE), in which the doctor manually feels the prostate by way of the rectum.
-Even if the urologist detects nothing abnormal, he/she usually schedules a biopsy to be on the safe side.
-The biopsy is performed by inserting a tubular hollow needle in the rectum, and collecting 5-6 “cores” of tissue from each side of the prostate.
-Although many patients tolerate the biopsy without medication, the urologist may offer something to ease any discomfort and/or anxiety associated with this procedure.
+Further testing by a urologist may include a standard digital rectal exam (DRE), in which the doctor manually feels the prostate by way of the rectum.
+Even if the urologist detects nothing abnormal, he/she usually may schedule a biopsy to be on the safe side.
+During the biopsy which is performed through the rectum, your doctor collects tissue from each side of the prostate.
+Although many patients have the biopsy without medication, your urologist may offer something to ease any discomfort and/or anxiety.

-If he chooses surgery, the patient will have a pre-surgical physical examination.
-The surgeon may prescribe special pre-surgical exercises, diet and/or medication.
+If you choose to have a da Vinci Prostatectomy, you will have a pre-surgical physical exam.
+Your doctor may prescribe special pre-surgical exercises, diet and/or medication.
 He will discuss the details of the procedure with the surgeon.
 The surgeon will also arrange an appointment with the anesthesiologist, usually the week before surgery.
-The evening before surgery, the patient follows instructions for bowel preparation as provided by the doctor.
+The evening before surgery, you will have to follow instructions for bowel preparation as provided by the doctor.

 5. Day of Surgery

-Shortly before the operation, anesthesia is administered and the patient goes to sleep for the duration of the operation, which typically lasts 2-4 hours.
-The procedure begins when the patient’s abdomen is inflated with carbon dioxide gas, creating an operating space for the surgeon.
-Next, six small incisions (1/4 to 1/2 in.) are made in the patient’s abdomen and ports are placed to keep the incisions open and to insert the endoscopic camera and instruments.
+Shortly before the operation, anesthesia is administered and you go to sleep for the entire operation, which typically lasts 2-4 hours.
+Surgery begins when your abdomen is inflated with carbon dioxide gas, creating an operating space for the surgeon.
+Next, small incisions (1/4 to 1/2 in.) are made in your abdomen and ports are put in place to keep the incisions open and to insert the endoscopic camera and surgical instruments.

-During the procedure, the surgeon uses the da Vinci System’s laparoscopic surgical instruments and video camera, via the ports, to perform the dissection of the prostate gland and adjacent tissue.
-If deemed appropriate, the surgeon tries to preserve the nerves attached to the patient’s prostate gland.
-At the end of surgery, the ports are removed from the patient’s abdomen and the remaining incisions are closed with sutures or bandages.
+The surgeon uses the da Vinci System's instruments and video camera, via the ports, to perform the dissection of the prostate gland and adjacent tissue.
+When possible and appropriate, the surgeon tries to preserve the nerves attached to your prostate gland.
+At the end of surgery, the ports are removed from your abdomen and the remaining incisions are closed with sutures or bandages.

 For detailed information about this procedure, talk to a surgeon who performs da Vinci Prostatectomy.

-The patient wakes up with a urinary catheter in place.
-He will likely spend one night in the hospital resting and recovering from the effects of the anesthesia.
-As the anesthesia wears off, there may be some discomfort, for which pain medication is usually prescribed.
-During this time, the medical team gets the patient sitting, standing and then walking around, which is recommended throughout the recovery period.
-Because a catheter typically remains in place for approximately 7 days, the doctor will review guidelines for use that will minimize discomfort and ensure proper function of the catheter during this time.
+You will have a urinary catheter in place when you wake up.
+You will likely spend one night in the hospital resting and recovering from the effects of anesthesia.
+As the anesthesia wears off, there may be some discomfort, and pain medication is usually prescribed.
+During this time, the medical team gets you sitting, standing and then walking around, which is recommended throughout the recovery period.
+Because a catheter remains in place for several days, your doctor will review guidelines for use that will ease any discomfort and ensure proper function of the catheter during this time.

 7. Recovery Period

 The first week post-operatively will likely be spent resting; however, frequent walks are encouraged.
-Depending on the individual, regular activities may resume as soon as a few days after surgery.
-Straining and heavy lifting is discouraged for the first four weeks after surgery in order to promote healing internally.
+Depending on the individual, regular activities may resume as soon as a few days after surgery but straining and heavy lifting is discouraged for the first four weeks after surgery to promote healing internally.

-Approximately one week after surgery, a post-operative follow-up is scheduled, at which time bladder function may be assessed.
-This is done by filling the bladder with saline via the catheter, removing the catheter and then allowing the patient to urinate naturally.
-Some incontinence after surgery is normal and is typically managed with medication until bladder control resumes.
+Approximately one week after surgery, a follow-up doctor’s visit is scheduled.
+During this time, your doctor will examine how your bladder is functioning.
+Some incontinence after surgery is normal and is often managed with medicine until your bladder control resumes.
 Erectile dysfunction may also be a side effect of surgery.
-Like incontinence, this side effect may be discussed with the doctor and managed with medication until it lessens or completely goes away over time.
+Like incontinence, this side effect should be discussed with the doctor and managed with medicine until it lessens or completely goes away over time.

 8. Follow-Up Care

-After treatment for prostate cancer, the doctor will monitor the patient carefully, checking PSA to see if his cancer returns or spreads.
+After treatment for prostate cancer, the doctor will monitor you carefully, checking your PSA to see if cancer returns.
 The doctor should also outline a follow-up plan.
-This plan usually includes regular doctor visits, PSA blood tests and digital rectal exams, which usually begin within a few months of finishing treatment.
-Doctors often recommend PSA tests every few months following treatment before returning to yearly testing.1
+This plan usually includes regular doctor visits, PSA blood tests and digital rectal exams.

 Content provided by Intuitive Surgical.